ready2drop/size-monitoring/README.md

 # Size Monitoring by YOLOv8
-The algorithm is elaborated on our paper [Link Text](https://github.com/ready2drop/Size-monitoring/paper.pdf)
+The algorithm is elaborated on our [paper](https://github.com/ready2drop/Size-monitoring/paper.pdf)
 # Steps to run Code

  ### If you are using google colab then you will first need to mount the drive with mentioned command first, (Windows or Linux users) both can skip this step.